-After looking into real estate and if it was truly a viable option in Canada today, I decided that I had better understand some of the tax code associated with the income you get from being a landlord.
+After looking into real estate and if it was truly a viable option in Canada today, and then looking into whether I should go with a mortgage broker or bank, I decided that I had better understand some of the tax code associated with the income you get from being a landlord.
 I knew that there were several tax deductions available in Canada when you begin earning rental income, but I wasn’t sure on the details.
-This became especially pertinent when I crunched the numbers (check them out here) and realized that my ROI wouldn’t be spectacular with the investment – so I should figure out how to shelter as much of it as possible from the tax man.
+This became especially pertinent when I crunched the numbers (check out my fourplex calculations here) and realized that my ROI wouldn’t be spectacular with the investment – so I should figure out how to shelter as much of it as possible from the tax man.
 It turns out there are a lot of options available to accomplish this purpose.

 While I’m still no expert in income tax preparation, or the application of some of the “greyer” areas of tax deductions applicable to real estate, I think I’ve got a pretty good handle on the basics.
 When it comes to tax write offs for landlords, expenses that can be claimed are generally broken up into two categories: current expenses & capital expenses.